-2. Purpose and Objectives of Public Participation
+2. Purpose and Objectives

 This document describes how the RVTPO obtains public participation.
 The purpose of public participation is to support transportation planning and promote the integrity and transparency of the transportation planning process.

 RVTPO wants public participation to be: